Wondering how to get a perfect MCAT score? Read on for information, tips, and frequently asked questions about achieving a perfect score on the MCAT.

 As you begin studying for the MCAT, create an outline of what’s expected in each section.
 Focus on learning and understanding content as opposed to memorization.
 To get a perfect MCAT score, you’ll also want to know how to apply foundational concepts and skills to any question.

-Once you understand the content, practice and review consistently.
+Once you understand the content, practice and review it consistently.
 It’s integral you allot an equal amount of time at the start to go through each section thoroughly.
 This will help you understand your strengths and weaknesses.

 Once you’ve pinpointed the areas you find challenging, you can alter your study schedule and take more time to review them later.
 You should also get more comfortable with the format.
 You’ll be taking the test for 7.5 hours total, with 10-minute breaks between each section.
 The breakdown of the MCAT is as follows:

-Now that we’ve reviewed what a perfect score on the MCAT is, we’ll answer some FAQs to answer any lingering questions you might have.
+Below, we’ll answer some FAQs to answer any lingering questions you might have.

 A score of 528 on the MCAT places you in the 100th percentile of individuals who have taken the test.
 Based on the AAMC’s Summary of MCAT Total and Section Scores, we can approximate that 0.020% of individuals managed to achieve a perfect score on their MCAT.

-It’s difficult to pinpoint precisely how many people achieve a perfect MCAT score, but the number is small – likely in the double-digits among tens of thousands of test-takers.
+It’s difficult to pinpoint precisely how many people achieve a perfect MCAT score, but the number is small—likely in the double-digits among tens of thousands of test-takers.

 As you start studying for the MCAT, it's essential to set a goal to help you keep your focus.
 While a perfect MCAT score is rare, it’s possible to attain.
-With this said, a perfect score on the MCAT isn’t the standard when submitting a competitive med school application.
+With this said, a perfect score on the exam isn’t the standard when submitting a competitive med school application.